kshojib/baachal/readme.txt

 = Does it work with WooCommerce? =

 Absolutely!
-The plugin includes deep WooCommerce integration with product recommendations, inventory awareness, and attribute understanding.
+The plugin includes deep WooCommerce integration with product recommendations, inventory awareness, and conversational product search capabilities.

 = How does the content indexing work? =